 Professional hair color brands are different from drugstore brands.
 Drugstore color is abrasive, and it will never last as long as you want it to—or as long as it should, for that matter.
 The colors rarely look true to life, either.

 Get familiar with the brands that the professionals use.
-Not only will you know what’s going on your hair, but you might learn enough to do your own color at home.
+Then, not only will you know what’s going on your hair, but you might learn enough to do your color at home.

 What hair color brands are professionals using around the world?
 You’ve come to the right place.
 From Pravana to Paul Mitchel to Italy’s famed Elgon brand, the top picks from professional stylists are right here.
 Stop relying on drugstore brands, why don’t you?
 Be nice to those lovely locks of yours.